digital-ai/release-integration-sdk-workshop/part-1/lab-2-create-project-repository.md

 ## Configure the project

-Change the following line in `project.properties`:
+Open the file `project.properties` in a code editor and change the `PLUGIN` variable to the name of your plugin.

 ```
 PLUGIN=YOUR_NAME-release-workshop-integration